transientlunatic/glasgow-theme/README.md

 and the section indicator are hardcoded into the theme.
 For the demo you need

 * XeLaTeX,
+* epspdf (to convert the UoG logo to PDF format)
+* wget (to retrieve the logo from the University server)
+* bash (to run the download script)
 * the [Fira Sans](https://github.com/mozilla/Fira) font,
 * TikZ and
 * the Python package [Pygments](http://pygments.org/) that you can get with `pip install pygments`.

+After cloning the repository you should run the `download_logos.sh` script to download any of the logos the theme requires which are held under copyright; you'll normally need to be on campus to do this, or connected to the University's VPN.

 Depending on the Linux distribution, the packaged name of Fira Sans might be `Fira Sans OT` instead of `Fira Sans`.
 In that case, you may have to edit